Vampirella (film): Development

 A Vampirella film project had been in development for a number of years.
 Hammer Films was originally going to release the film in 1976 with actresses such as Caroline Munro and Valerie Leon being considered for the title role.
-Peter Cushing was also cast in the role as Pendragon as well as Orson Welles and Donald Pleasence in other roles, however the film was not made.
-Munro and fellow Hammer Horror actress Judy Matheson were featured in a 2019 film version of Vampirella starring Munro's daughter in the title role.
+Peter Cushing was also cast in the role as Pendragon as well as Orson Welles and Donald Pleasence in other roles, however the film was not made due to James Warren's refusal to relinquish merchandising rights.
+Munro and fellow Hammer Horror actress Judy Matheson were featured in a 2019 stage reading of the original script intended for Hammer's Vampirella film, starring Munro's daughter in the title role.

 Hammer came close to making the film again in 1978 starring Barbara Leigh; Christopher Wicking wrote a script and John Hough was to direct.
 The film was going to be a co production with American International Pictures but then head of production Samuel Z. Arkoff decided not to make the film.

 In the early 1980s Peter Guber and Jon Peters had the rights when they were at Polygram.

 Film rights passed to Roger Corman and Jim Wynorski.
 Leigh says that Wynorski wanted to cast Paula Abdul in the title role.
 Wynorski had a friend, Gary Gerani, who was a Vampirella aficionado, and hired him to write the script.